sooonwoo/RotNet-OOD/README.md

-# Using Self-Supervised Learning Can Improve Model Robustness and Uncertainty
+# Self-Supervised Learning for OOD Detection

-Simplified implementation of Self-Supervised Learning for OOD Detection(NeurIPS 2019)
+Simplified implementation of Using Self-Supervised Learning Can Improve Model Robustness and Uncertainty(NeurIPS 2019)

 **The code supports only Multi-class OOD Detection experiment(in-dist: CIFAR-10, Out-of-dist: CIFAR-100/SVHN)**